Finding the right property through our in-house housing brokerage

 Having received a referral from a CCG to support a young man with a learning disability, the next job was to find and adapt a property near his parents.

-The fairly routine requirements included proximity to shops, lockable kitchen, fixed furniture, recessed lighting, minimal door thresholds, staff bedroom and so on.
+The fairly routine requirements included proximity to shops, a lockable kitchen, fixed furniture, recessed lighting, minimal door thresholds, a staff bedroom and so on.
 But then…

-- Local landlords with a suitable property all refused the let.
+- Local landlords with a suitable property all refused to let.

-- A best interests meeting had to be held to expand the property search radius, in the face of initial opposition from mum and dad.
+- The best interests meeting had to be held to expand the property search radius, in the face of initial opposition from Mum and Dad.

-- We incurred substantial ‘finder’s fee’ costs through using external housing brokers.
+- We incurred substantial ‘finder’s fee’ costs by using external housing brokers.

 - The exempt rent application went to appeal as the proposed rent was considered excessively high